 One thing I noticed: Phoenix/Scottsdale/Tempe/Glendale (which are all really one big city with no real divisions between them) was super-clean and all the roads looked like they had been freshly paved.
 It wasn't until later that I realized the Super Bowl would be held there the very next weekend, so suddenly it all made sense.
 Still, it was nice.
 Around 45 minutes southeast of town, the Farm appeared and we were greeted with a nondescript entry gate:

 I'll fess up right now.
 If not for the coaster, I wouldn't have ever considered going to a farm for fun, let alone doing a 700 mile round-trip drive for one.
-Even with the "$1.50/lb for organic veggies you pick from the gardens" fresh produce angle, that's a hell of a drive for some carrots and such.
+Even with the "$1.50/lb for organic veggies you pick from the gardens" fresh produce angle, that's a killer of a drive for some carrots and such.
 Wouldn't even cross my mind - but they have a coaster, so here I am.

 FYI: If any owner of any attraction, be it a flea market, farm, zoo, kiddieland, picnic grounds, whatever, is reading this right now, please understand this: you can add one small coaster, even a used one, to your place and it will attract visitors who would have never come to your place otherwise.
 Ask around, it's true.